hackoregon/civic/CONTRIBUTING.md

 ## Making Changes to the Platform

-The Platform refers to the packages in this repo that _are not_ project packages, year packages, or the component library.
+The Platform refers to the packages in this repo that _are not_ project packages, year packages, or component packages.
 These are the packages that enforce consistency, eliminate duplication, and allow the majority of development to be focused on components and stories.
 However, the platform should never be considered done!